 In our Click Love Grow Community we chat about lenses a lot…what’s in our camera bag, which ones we love, and the lenses we lust after!
 My absolute favourite is the Canon 135mm f2 L series lens.

-Here on the blog you’ll find a lot of great resources about lenses, but today is all about sharing with you my particular favourite and why I love it!
+Here on the blog, you’ll find a lot of great resources about lenses, but today is all about sharing with you my particular favourite and why I love it so much.

-The reason I love these images is primarily due to way the canon 135mm f2 affects the environment.
-The compression combined with shooting wide open at f/2 gently envelops my subjects in the beautiful environment.
+The reason I love these images is primarily due to the way the canon 135mm f2 affects the surrounding environment.
+The compression, combined with shooting wide open at f/2, gently envelops my subjects into this beautiful scenery.

-And what is compression you ask?
+And what is compression, you ask?
 The technical answer involves a combination of perspective and optical distortion.
-But the short answer is that long focal lengths bring the background forward so that it appears closer than it is in reality, and blurs it to create a stunning backdrop from which your subject can really pop!
+The short answer?
+Long focal lengths bring the background forward so that it appears closer than it is in reality and blur it to create a stunning backdrop — from which your subject can really pop!

-This was my location… notice the distance between myself and trees, and the distance between the trees.
+This was my location…notice the distance between myself and the trees, and the distance between the trees.

 I took this shot from the same position as the photo above.
 You can see how the trees almost appear to layer upon one another, creating a beautifully condensed forest effect.

-This one I think is self explanatory.
-I adore the bokeh that this lens creates, and in particular the light bokeh when there’s light streaming through or bouncing off trees.
+This one, I think, is self-explanatory.
+I adore the bokeh that the Canon 135f2 lens creates, and, in particular, the light bokeh when there’s light streaming through or bouncing off trees.